 WINS was created to catalyze lasting collaborative initiatives that will build and strengthen the growing interdisciplinary expertise around water resources at the University of Minnesota.
-The WRC is assisting by providing support for graduate students in the form of supplemental research stipends.
-WINS leverages resources from CFANS and the Water Resources Research Institutes program at the USGS.
+The Water Resources Center (WRC) assists this effort by providing support for graduate students in the form of supplemental research stipends.
+WINS leverages resources from the Water Resources Research Institutes program at the USGS.

 For questions or more details, contact Sarah Roth.